 - 1. Data can enhance behavioral health treatment, outcomes

-- 2. Data can elevate suicide prevention efforts
+- 2. Behavioral health data can elevate suicide prevention efforts

 - 3. Data can help organizations address social determinants of health

 Usable behavioral health data can be a game-changer for patient outcomes.
 Standardized tools are critical to helping clinicians monitor the progress or regression of data over the course of an intervention or episode of care.
-When data is connected, accessible and easy to digest, patients are enabled to be more active in their health and wellness, and providers can personalize treatment to generate specific outcomes.
+When behavioral health data is connected, accessible, and easy to digest, patients are enabled to be more active in their health and wellness, and providers can personalize treatment to generate specific outcomes.

 "It's our responsibility in this field to constantly advocate on behalf of our communities’ most vulnerable, not only to make others feel the same level of excitement and enthusiasm, but also to understand the necessity to fully fund our programs and services and make sure we're accounting for not only equal access, but health equity across everyone we serve." – Danny Gladden